tracymu/api-tutorial/_posts/2017-02-21-compare-favourite-songs.md

 <li><span class="#{css_class}"><%= favourite.name %></span></li>
 ```

-Then add some CSS to visually distinguish the shared movies.
+Then add some CSS to visually distinguish the shared songs.

 This is what mine ended up looking like: